-The Meadows School of the Arts educates visionary artists, scholars and arts and communication professionals so that they may have a sustainable, transformative impact on both local and global society.
+The Meadows School of the Arts educates visionary artists, scholars, and arts and communication professionals so that they may have a sustainable, transformative impact on both local and global society.

-Founded through the generosity of Algur H. Meadows, his family, and the Meadows Foundation, the Meadows School is recognized as one of the nation's premier arts schools.
-It offers intense specialized education in the communication, performing and visual arts to arts majors, and provides a rich variety of course work for students from other disciplines exploring the arts as part of their liberal arts education.
+Founded through the generosity of Algur H. Meadows, his family and the Meadows Foundation, the Meadows School is recognized as one of the nation's premier arts schools.
+It offers intense, specialized education in the communication, performing and visual arts to arts majors, and provides a rich variety of coursework for students from other disciplines exploring the arts as part of their liberal arts education.

-In addition to working closely with a nationally renowned faculty, Meadows students have access to many eminent visiting professors, artists and scholars, as well as the annual winners of the Algur H. Meadows Award for Excellence in the Arts.
-Recipients of the award spend several days in residence at Meadows in personal interaction with students.
-They have included playwright Edward Albee, filmmaker Ingmar Bergman, dancer and choreographer Martha Graham, television producer and journalist Don Hewitt, actress Angela Lansbury, artist Jacob Lawrence, musician and composer Wynton Marsalis, playwright Arthur Miller, soprano Leontyne Price, cellist and conductor Mstislav Rostropovich, composer and lyricist Stephen Sondheim and dancer and choreographer Paul Taylor.
-The Meadows School also offers one of the nation's finest university complexes for instruction, performance and exhibition in art, art history, arts administration, communications, dance, music and theatre.
+In addition to working closely with a nationally renowned faculty, Meadows students have access to many eminent visiting professors, artists and scholars, as well as the annual winners of the Meadows Prize.
+The Meadows School also offers one of the nation's finest university complexes for instruction, performance and exhibition in advertising, art, art history, arts administration, communications, dance, digital media, film, journalism, music and theatre.